The lights. The decorations. The tree. The songs. The memories. It’s a combination of these and more that makes me feel nostalgic at Christmas time.

 Childhood memories linger in my mind of special moments during this time of year.

 I remember one Christmas Eve, I was waiting patiently for sleep to take me into a dreamland flowing with candy canes and enough Christmas magic to make my wishes come true when I heard a strange noise outside.
 Being ten years old my imagination was unrestrained.
 The chance that Santa’s sleigh or reindeer hooves had made that noise was credible to me and I was eager to catch a glimpse of the jovial man with his huge red bag of presents or the sleigh with the reindeer’s patiently waiting for his return.
 Swiftly moving my legs over the side of my bed I quietly edged to the door of my room.
-Turning the knob and pushing it open as quietly as I could I looked into the dark hallway.
+I turned the knob and pushed the door open as quietly as I could and looked into the dark hallway.
 Nothing; no sound, no light, no scuffing of feet on the wooden floorboards.
 Curiously, I crept down the hallway into the loungeroom.
 The glow of the tree lights warmed the room.
 Butterflies fluttered in circles inside my stomach as the anticipation of opening presents loomed ever closer.
 The thrill of the unexpected enticed me.

 It must be time for mum and dad to get up soon.

 The tree looked even more magical in the stillness of the night.
 It appeared to have bloomed; the smell of pine needles was alluring, it stood taller like a fresh shower of rain had made it reach its branches towards the sky praising the clouds for their deliverance.
 The presents under the tree had multiplied.